devstrons/.github/README.md

 <br />
 <p align="center">
-  <a href="https://devstrons.bio.link/"> <i><b>DEVSTRONS'</b></a> is a student-run Open source/ project-based, inclusive & diverse community intending to Learn, Code & Tron (grow).
-An organization bridging a gap between beginners and professionals to provide opportunities/resources to the folks around.</i>
+  <a href="https://devstrons.bio.link/"> <i><b>DEVSTRONS'</b></a> is a student-run Open Source, Inclusive & Diverse Developers Community intending to LEARN, CODE & TRON (Trustworthy, Remarkable, Obedient, Nifty) in collaboration with Postman, GitHub and Hack Club, founded in July 2021.
+We bridge the gap between tech enthusiasts and professionals to provide opportunities, resources and direction through hands-on building projects.</i>
 </p>